LakshanPerera/FireSensorApplication/README.md

 # FireSensorApplication
-Small desktop client that mimic a fire sensor
+This is a small desktop client that mimic a fire sensor.

-This sends web requests to the API `https://fire-alarm-api-ds.herokuapp.com`
+This sends sensor information(CO2 and Smoke levels) to the API hosted at `https://fire-alarm-api-ds.herokuapp.com`

+You can change the specific levels of CO2 and Smoke to test the API.

 ## Prerequisits
 1. Node